MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-custom-captcha.md

 Customer Insights - Journeys forms allow you to use custom captcha bot protection to validate form submissions.
 This article gives an example of how to integrate [Google reCAPTCHA](https://www.google.com/recaptcha/about/).
 The flow is similar for other captcha services.

 > [!NOTE]
-> In the current version of the app, only one captcha implementation can be active.
-If you implement your own captcha provider (as outlined below), existing forms that use the out-of-the-box captcha will stop working.
-Custom captcha implementation requires at least basic knowledge on how to write and debug [dataverse plugins](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/plug-ins).
+> In the current app version, only one captcha implementation can be active.
+If you use your own captcha provider (as outlined below), existing forms that use the out-of-the-box captcha will stop working.
+A custom captcha implementation requires at least basic knowledge of writing and debugging [dataverse plugins](/power-apps/developer/data-platform/plug-ins).

 The process consists of these steps: